But godliness with contentment is great gain. 1 Timothy 6:6

 Reject False Doctrines

-3 If anyone teaches a different doctrine, and doesn’t consent to sound words, the words of our Lord Jesus Christ, and to the doctrine which is according to godliness, 4 he is conceited, knowing nothing, but obsessed with arguments, disputes, and word battles, from which come envy, strife, insulting, evil suspicions, 5 constant friction of people of corrupt minds and destitute of the truth, who suppose that godliness is a means of gain.
+3 If anyone teaches a different doctrine and does not consent to sound words, the words of our Lord Jesus Christ and to the doctrine which is according to godliness, 4 he is conceited, knowing nothing, but obsessed with arguments, disputes, and word battles, from which come envy, strife, insulting, evil suspicions, 5 constant friction of people of corrupt minds and destitute of the truth, who suppose that godliness is a means of gain.
 Withdraw yourself from such.

 Contentment in Godliness

 6 But godliness with contentment is great gain.
-7 For we brought nothing into the world, and we certainly can’t carry anything out.
+7 For we brought nothing into the world, and we certainly cannot carry anything out.
 8 But having food and clothing, we will be content with that.
-9 But those who are determined to be rich fall into a temptation, a snare, and many foolish and harmful lusts, such as drown men in ruin and destruction.
-10 For the love of money is a root of all kinds of evil.
-Some have been led astray from the faith in their greed, and have pierced themselves through with many sorrows.
+9 But those who are determined to be rich fall into a temptation, a snare, and many foolish and harmful lusts, which drown men in ruin and destruction.
+10 For the love of money is the root of all kinds of evil.
+Some have been led astray from the faith in their greed and have pierced themselves through with many sorrows.